Last Updated on March 29, 2022 by Real Men Sow

-Beetroot needs an open, moist, and sunny environment in order to grow.
-They can be grown in containers with well-prepared soil.
+To grow beetroots you need to ensure an open, moist, and sunny environment.
+Beetroots can be grown in containers with well-prepared soil.
 Adding organic matter or vermiculite to your soil can give a massive boost to your soil quality.

 There is a large variety of beetroots, so as a beginner, you should grow bolt-resistant varieties.
 They’re less likely to produce flowering stems.